johsteffens/tbman/README.md

 # Tbman - Fast and easy-to-use general-purpose Memory Manager

 ## What it is
-Tbman is a memory manager offering functions
+Tbman is a memory manager offering (among others) these functions
 * tbman_malloc,
 * tbman_free
 * tbman_realloc